 Holiday Food Dangers: Though we all love to share with our four-legged friends, try to refrain from giving them the scraps.
 Try making holiday treats to give to your pets while you enjoy your meal.
 Keep them away from the chocolates and alcohols.
 Fatty or spicy can cause serious Gastro-intestinal upset, so avoid giving Fido the plate to clean.
 Foods sweetened with Xylitol can be very dangerous and should be avoided at all costs to avoid medical costs.
 Bones bought at the pet store are much safer than the leftovers anyways!

 Watch out for that TREE!: Holiday decor such as Christmas trees are extremely tempting for many of our canine friends, but the felines love to climb them as well.
 Be sure to have the tree anchored down and keep an eye on your pets as they enjoy the holidays.
-Both Holly and Mistletoe can cause severe GI upset and should also be kept out of reach.
-Balloons, streamers, party hats or confetti can be very unhealthy for an animal if ingested.
+If you have a live Christmas tree in your home, make sure your pet’s don’t drink the water as it can be extremely toxic.
+Balloons, streamers, party hats or confetti can also cause intestinal damage and/or obstructions if ingested.

 Holly & Mistletoe: When you haul out the holy & mistletoe, be sure it’s out of reach for your canine & feline friends!
 Both these decorative plants can cause moderate to severe gastrointestinal upset (drooling, lip smacking, vomiting, diarrhea, & abdominal pain)